open/close all folders

 - Distressed Dude: More in the anime, though his manga self also wasn't free.

 - Even the Guys Want Him: In the anime, Fiore was head over heels in love with him, and Fish Eye also found him really handsome.
+In the manga, one of Makoto's guy friends completely idolizes him, to the point of seeing him as a senpai.

 - Evil Costume Switch: In PGSM when Mamoru is possessed by Metallia's energy.